 Education is conservation’s most powerful tool.
 We need only to look at the impact of the BBC’s Planet Earth and Blue Planet to see how tapping in to the collective consciousness can result in real environmental policy change at a political level.
 Technological innovation, and society’s access to scientific information, play a huge part of this education.
 So this National Insect Week, I’d like to introduce you to an app that combines both in a very modern effort to bolster citizen science.
 It’s called iNaturalist.

 iNaturalist was founded in 2008 by students at the University of California, and over the last decade, it’s developed into an Instagram-like app for the conservationally curious.

-The social network allows users (currently around 10 million) to upload photos of plants and animals from their mobile devices that are then identified through a combination of artificial intelligence (using the catalogue of more than 10 million images already uploaded by users) and crowdsourcing the expertise of other users.
+The social network allows users (currently around 60k active users per day) to upload photos of plants and animals from their mobile devices that are then identified through a combination of artificial intelligence (using the catalogue of more than 10 million images) and crowdsourcing the expertise of other users.
 It’s a social networking dream for biologists, but it’s just as powerful in the hands of citizen scientists, students, and just about anyone who’s keen on observing wildlife.

 It’s a far cry from lugging a textbook about tree species with you on hikes

 Species of plants and animals can be identified in seconds, and ‘projects’ can be set up by users so organisations and groups can monitor, discuss, and comment on one another’s findings.
 For example, iNaturalist is right now being used to power the Global Amphibian and Global Reptile ‘BioBlitzes’—worldwide projects helping researchers better learn how to conserve population numbers.